6 Ways to ruin your motel.

 2. Guests can see improvements being made.

-3 Women solo travellers (especially those who are nervous about travelling alone) feel more at ease and comfortable if they see staff around.
+3 Women solo travellers (especially those who are nervous about travelling alone) feel more at ease and comfortable if they see the staff around.

 4. By being noticed out and about even just in the garden, gives you another opportunity to chat with guests.
 Elderly guests and keen gardeners alike often come over, telling us about their gardens, giving garden hints, asking advice.